andrew222651/sqlafunccodegen/README.md

 Capabilities:
 * "func" mode: functions directly wrap `sqlalchemy.func.<function_name>`
+    * no types, just parameter names
 * "python" and "asyncpg_only" modes: functions execute a select statement and return results
-  * Pydantic models for user-defined composite types
-  * set-returning functions return iterables
-* all modes:
     * many basic types
     * enums
     * arrays
+    * Pydantic models for user-defined composite types
+    * set-returning functions return iterables
     * constraints in domains are NOT checked but the underlying type is used
+    * the Python types may be too restrictive or not restrictive enough, the correspondence isn't perfect. some types aren't recognized and the generic form in which sqlafunccodegen attempts to send them to the database may not work.
+* all modes:
     * comments as docstrings
     * functions with overloads NOT supported
     * polymorphic pseudo-types NOT supported
     * `IN`, `INOUT`, and `VARIADIC` params NOT supported
     * default values are NOT available

 Generated code dependencies:
 * asyncpg